-Why Many Overachievers are Secretly Failing: 7 Shocking Truths Revealed
+Why Many Overachievers are Secretly Failing: 7 Uncomfortable Truths

 Jane seems to have it figured out.
 She’s a mom to 3, lives in a nice house, heads up the PTA, goes to yoga three times a week, and has a super successful, profesh job.
 If Pinterest and hashtag “blessed” made a baby together, it would look like Jane’s Instagram feed.